AmpereComputing/terraform-oci-ampere-a1-DeathStarBench/README.md

 ## Configuration with terraform.tfvars

 The easiest way to configure is to use a terraform.tfvars in the project directory.
-Please note that Compartment OCID are the same as Tenancy OCID for Root Compartment.
+Please that Compartment OCID is NOT the same as Tenancy OCID for Root Compartment.
+You will need to supply the appropriate compartment ID.

 The following is an example of what terraform.tfvars should look like:

 ```